pactus-project/pactus/www/grpc/gen/docs/json-rpc.md

 #### pactus.wallet.unload_wallet <span id="pactus.wallet.unload_wallet" class="rpc-badge"></span>

-<p>UnloadWallet unloads a currently loaded wallet with the specified name.</p>
+<p>UnloadWallet unloads a currently loaded wallet with the specified name.
+deprecated: It will be removed in a future version.</p>

 <h4>Parameters</h4>